nov314k/tortoise-guile/README.md

-This is the code that I used to reproduce the results shown in [Tutorial Introduction to Guile](https://www.gnu.org/software/guile/docs/guile-tut/tutorial.html).
+This is the code that I used to reproduce the results of the [Tutorial Introduction to Guile](https://www.gnu.org/software/guile/docs/guile-tut/tutorial.html).
 I used Guile 2.0 on Cygwin.
 I had to make some small changes in the tutorial code, as per the notes below.

 - Note 1

-In `main`, instead of having
+In the `main` function, instead of having
 ```
 scm_with_guile (&register_functions, NULL);
 scm_shell (argc, argv);